 PROVIDER agrees, to the extent required by 42 U.S.C.
-1171 et seq., Health Insurance Portability and Accountability Act of 1996 (HIPAA), to comply with applicable requirements of law and subsequent amendments relating to protected health information, as well as any task or activity PROVIDER performs under this AGREEMENT to the extent any health care provider would be required to comply with such requirements.
+1171 et seq., Health Insurance Portability and Accountability Act of 1996 (HIPAA), to comply with applicable requirements of law and subsequent amendments relating to protected health information, as well as any task or activity PROVIDER performs under this agreement to the extent any provider would be required to comply with such requirements.

-More specifically, PROVIDER will not use or disclose confidential information other than as permitted or required by this AGREEMENT and any state and federal laws related to confidentiality of patient health care information and will notify AGENCY of any discovered instances of breaches of confidentiality.
+More specifically, PROVIDER will not use or disclose confidential information other than as permitted or required by this agreement and any state and federal laws related to confidentiality of patient health care information and will notify AGENCY of any discovered instances of breaches of confidentiality.

-Without limiting the rights and remedies of AGENCY elsewhere as set forth in this AGREEMENGT, AGENCY may terminate this AGREEMENT without penalty or recourse if determined that PROVIDER violated a material term of the provisions of this section.
+Without limiting the rights and remedies of AGENCY elsewhere as set forth in this agreement,

+AGENCY may terminate this agreement without penalty or recourse if determined that

+PROVIDER violated a material term of the provisions of this section.

-PROVIDER ensures that any of its subcontractor receiving health information related to this AGREEMENT agree to the same restrictions and conditions that apply to PROVIDER with respect to such information.
+PROVIDER ensures that any subcontractors' agents receiving health information related to this contract agree to the same restrictions and conditions that apply to PROVIDER with respect to such information.